AmitBaroi/Bash-shell-scripting/Lesson 1 - Creating your first shell script/Notes.md

 	- `bash myscript.sh`

-## 1.5 Using bash internal commandas vs external commands
+## 1.5 Using bash internal commands vs external commands

 - An *internal command* is a part of the Bash shell
 	- It does not have to be loaded from disk and therefore is faster